 - Warm clothing and wet weather gear

 - Sturdy footwear for walking in the bush

 - Gaiters or tough long pants for walking

 - Food for breakfast and lunch for each day

 - Money to purchase a $5 vegan meal each evening (all money goes to GECO campaign).
 You might also like to buy some GECO merchandise like hoodies, t shirts, posters, stickers etc.

 - Fuel for your cars.
 Fill up in Orbost if coming from the south or Bombala if coming from the north.
 You need enough fuel to drive from the campground each day to field trip locations and still have enough left over to get out of Goongerah.
 If you have a jerry can bring it along.

-Goongerah is a remote environment, no shops, no phone reception, no fuel.
+East Gippsland is a remote environment, no shops, limited phone reception (there is some at the camp site), no fuel.
 Be prepared.